- 01 The Disk Is Write Protected

 Image 2 - SD card lock switch

 Step 2.
-Type diskpart and hit Enter.
+Type diskpart in the Command Prompt window and press Enter.

 Step 5.
 Type attributes disk clear readonly and hit Enter.